Construction Accident in Rochester Serves as a Reminder of Dangers in the Workplace

 A construction worker working on securing a concrete slab to a window façade, while standing on scaffolding three stories high, was struck in the head by a falling concrete slab yesterday.
 The Democrat and Chronicle reports the man was treated at Strong Memorial Hospital in Rochester for his injuries.

 Unfortunately, accidents like this happen frequently in New York and throughout the United States.
-The Binghamton area employs a high number of construction workers, and our Binghamton construction accident injury lawyers remind these workers to stay alert, and follow all safety precautions, when on the job.
+The Binghamton area employs a high number of construction workers, and our Binghamton construction accident injury lawyer remind these workers to stay alert, and follow all safety precautions, when on the job.

 Each year in the United States thousands workers die and millions more become injured or disabled when doing their jobs.
 In New York alone, nearly 250,000 workers are reported ill or injured on-the-job each year, and in the most recent year reported, over 220 workers lost their lives, according to the New York Department of Health.
 The majority of workplace illnesses, injuries and deaths are preventable.